irab/skeetslurper/readme.md

 # Elastic Skeetslurper

-skeeSuper basic tooling to slurp sweet skeet juice from Bluesky's Jetstream cluster, index them in Elasticsearch and visualise in Kibana.
+Basic tooling to slurp Skeet juice from Bluesky's Jetstream cluster, index them in Elasticsearch and visualise in Kibana.

 Should take about 5 minutes to get up and running, no environment variables to set.